Hybrid (online and onsite) Executive Master of Public Health Curriculum

 Students study and apply principles of evidence-based decision-making in public health to their specific areas of interest.
 You will learn how to define evidence and explore different types of data and information that are and have been used in public health evidence-informed decision-making.

 Leadership is commonly described as the process of engaging others to set and achieve a common goal.
-This intensive will prepare students to work in high-functioning interdisciplinary leadership teams in public health.
+This intensive will prepare students to build and lead high-functioning interdisciplinary teams in public health.

 Design Thinking Intensive